Warner Bros. Water Tower

-History and usage in media
+History

 The tower was previously located next to the Warner Bros.
 Fire Department, and was moved following the 1933 Long Beach earthquake, when the Warners realized that if the tower fell onto the Fire Department, it would disrupt emergency assistance.
 Towers such as these were a common feature of Hollywood studios of the era, as they provided an emergency water supply in case of fire.
-Similar towers can be found at the Walt Disney, Paramount, Universal and Sony Pictures Studios (formerly MGM) lots.
+Similar towers can be found at the Walt Disney Studios, Paramount and Sony Pictures Studios (formerly MGM) lots.

+Usage in media

 The tower has appeared in a number of productions of the company, including any that showed the studio lot, whether live action or animated.
-For instance, it serves as the home for Yakko, Wakko, and Dot Warner from the Warner Bros. animated series Animaniacs, starting in-universe from the 1930s until their escape in the 1990s, with them moving back into the tower in the 2020 revival.
-The water tower (including the block's logo adorning the tower) and its studio backdrop were used in interstitials for Kids' WB, a children's programming block that primarily ran from 1995 to 2006 on The WB network, and later on The CW network from 2006 to 2008.
+For instance, it serves as the home for Yakko, Wakko, and Dot Warner in the Warner Bros. animated series Animaniacs, starting in-universe from the 1930s until their escape in the 1990s, with them moving back into the tower in the 2020 reboot.
+The tower, as depicted in the Animaniacs reboot, is featured as a stage in MultiVersus.

+The water tower (including the Kids' WB logo adorning the tower since 1999) and its studio backdrop were used in interstitials for Kids' WB, a children's programming block that primarily ran from 1995 to 2006 on The WB network, and later on The CW network from 2006 to 2008.
 The tower is also the basis for the name and logo of the company's record label, WaterTower Music.

 An inspired version was built in Warner Bros.
 Park Madrid in 2002, and another one has been built in 2018 at the front entrance of the Warner Bros.
 World theme park in Abu Dhabi, UAE.

-Occasionally, the water tower has been repainted to promote the 90th anniversary of the studio, the release of The Lego Batman Movie, and the launch of HBO Max, and it was repainted again to reflect the formation of Warner Bros.
+Occasionally, the water tower has been repainted to promote the 90th anniversary of the studio, the release of The Lego Batman Movie and Barbie, and the launch of HBO Max, and again to reflect the formation of Warner Bros.
 Discovery.
+The water tower was repainted once again to promote the studio's 100th anniversary.